Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Conclusions and future directions

-These new concepts even provide us a natural way to understand the origin of three generations of neutrinos, as there are three inequivalent ways to form a pair of complex fermions(a particle and an anti-particle) out of four Majorana zero modes, characterized by the $T^4=-1$, $(TP)^4=-1$ and $(T\overline C)^4=-1$ fractionalized symmetries that the complex fermions carry.
-This argument requires that a Majorana fermion is not a point like particle and has an internal structure at cutoff scale.
-In the semiclassical limit, together with the $\mathbb{Z}_2$ gauge (minimal coupling) principle, we are able to uniquely determine the $\overline CPT$ invariant mass term and compute the neutrino mass mixing matrix with \emph{no} fitting parameters within LO approximation(without CP violation and charged lepton contribution).
-We obtain $\theta_{12}=31.7^\circ, \theta_{23}=45^\circ$ and $\theta_{13}=0^\circ$(the golden ratio pattern), which is intrinsically close to the current experimental results.
+These novel concepts even provide us a natural way to understand the origin of three generations of neutrinos, as there are three inequivalent ways to form a pair of complex fermions(with opposite spin polarizations) out of four topological Majorana zero modes, characterized by the $T^4=-1$, $(TP)^4=-1$ and $(T\overline C)^4=-1$ fractionalized symmetries that the complex fermions carry.
+This argument requires that a Majorana fermion is not a point-like particle and has an internal structure at cutoff scale.
+In the semiclassical limit, together with the $\mathbb{Z}_2$ gauge (minimal coupling) principle, we are able to uniquely determine the $\overline C,P,T$ invariant mass term and compute the neutrino mass mixing matrix with \emph{no} fitting parameters within LO approximation(without CP violation and charged lepton contribution).
+We obtain $\theta_{12}=31.7^\circ, \theta_{23}=45^\circ$ and $\theta_{13}=0^\circ$(the golden ratio pattern), which is consistent with the an $A_5$ flavor symmetry.
 We further predict an exact mass ratio for the three mass eigenstates with $m_1/m_3=m_2/m_3=3/\sqrt{5}$.